syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/using-mask-characters-as-literals.md

 ---
 layout: post
-title: Using Mask Characters as Literals in Xamarin Masked Entry control | Syncfusion
+title: Using Mask Characters as Literals in Xamarin Masked Entry | Syncfusion
 description: Learn here all about Using Mask Characters as Literals support in Syncfusion Xamarin Masked Entry (SfMaskedEdit) control and more.
 platform: Xamarin
 control: SfMaskedEdit